pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/Timeline 🕓/🕓🫥 Timeline agent.md

 1. **What is a Timeline?**

-    Timelines are user-bound [Vaults 🗄️](<../../41 🎭 Domain Roles/Vaults 🗄️/🗄️🎭 Vault role.md>) that anonymously store user events over time, mapping each event to a metric represented by a [Schema Code 🧩](<../../30 🧩 Data/Codes 🧩/🧩 Schema Code.md>).
+    Timelines are user-bound [Vaults 🗄️](<../../41 🎭 Domain Roles/Vaults 🗄️/🗄️🎭 Vault role.md>) that anonymously store user events over time, mapping each event to a metric represented by a [Schema 🧩](<../../30 🧩 Data/Codes 🧩/🧩 Schema Code.md>).

     ---